Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/research.md

 **Conclusion**

 The chosen technology stack provides a balanced combination of scalability, security, performance, and ease of development.
 Each technology was selected after considering viable alternatives and evaluating project-specific requirements.
 This stack supports the development of a production-ready multi-tenant SaaS application while remaining flexible for future enhancements.
+“Choosing the correct multi-tenancy strategy is critical for ensuring security, scalability, performance, and long-term maintainability.”

 ### 1. Explain WHY each technology was chosen